shiveshc/CRF_Cell_ID/Readme.md

 	[],...
 	{image1,'sample_run\sample_data1\img1_markers','sample_run\sample_data1\img1_marker_names.xlsx'})
 ```
 In the above, automatic segmentation will be performed only for `image2` and not for `image1`.
+Please take a look at `img1_markers` and `img1_marker_names.xlsx` files to see their formats.

 #### 2. Specifying landmarks in image channels
 Next, we'll specify landmark information in channels by going through each landmark channel one-by-one, selecting landmark cell in each channel (via user input) and entering the selected cell's name in terminal.
 A terminal prompt will ask for which image channels to use for specifying landmarks